cloudposse/atmos/website/docs/design-patterns/component-catalog-template.md

 :::note

-To address the limitations of the **Component Catalog Template** design pattern, consider using the following patterns:
+To address the limitations of the **Component Catalog Template** Design Pattern, consider using the following patterns:

 - [Component Catalog](/design-patterns/component-catalog)
 - [Component Catalog with Mixins](/design-patterns/component-catalog-with-mixins)